phenotypic/ProbeOSX/README.md

 # ProbeOSX

-ProbeOSX is a simple tool which allows for Mac users to sniff for [probe requests](https://medium.com/@brannondorsey/wi-fi-is-broken-3f6054210fa5).
-This allows you to get plain text information like MAC addresses along with those devices previously connected and/or hidden networks.
+ProbeOSX allows macOS users to sniff for [probe requests](https://medium.com/@brannondorsey/wi-fi-is-broken-3f6054210fa5) and obtain plain text information like MAC addresses and previously connected networks.

-[This](https://www.youtube.com/watch?v=Z8RHMUSYTiA&frags=pl%2Cwn) video shows how a Linux user may do the same sort of thing using a similar tool to ProbeOSX.
-The information broadcasted in a probe request could allow an attacker to create an identical, malicious network which could trick your device into connecting to it; therefore allowing all data traffic to your device to unknowingly be routed through the attacker.
+This information could allow an attacker to maliciously clone a network and trick devices into connecting, thereby routing all traffic through the attacker.
+[This](https://www.youtube.com/watch?v=Z8RHMUSYTiA&frags=pl%2Cwn) video shows how a Linux user may do this using a similar tool.

 ## Usage